SerafimArts/Hydrogen/README.md

     ['a' => 'A3', 'b' => 'B3' 'value' => 'Hello!'],
 ]);

+// Displays all data
 foreach($collection as $item) {
     \var_dump($item); // [a => 'A*', b => 'B*', value => '***']
 }

+// Displays only "a" field
 foreach ($collection as ['a' => $a]) {
     \var_dump($a); // 'A'
 }